jamesroutley/natto/README.md

 natto -concurrency=20 http://tomblomfield.com  0.26s user 0.11s system 9% cpu 4.024 total
 natto -concurrency=50 http://tomblomfield.com  0.30s user 0.14s system 12% cpu 3.738 total
 ```

-## Future work

-- A plugin system for the Parser.
-It would be elegant to be able to define parser rules separately from the core parser code.